Trigger builds from CI

 Run a successful build from your local machine

-If you haven't done this yet, see Create your first build guide and return here when you're ready.
+If you haven't done this yet, see the Create your first build guide and return here when you're ready.

 Configure your app for CI